Gedney, Lincolnshire

 Gedney is a village, civil parish and electoral ward in the South Holland district of Lincolnshire, England.
-It is just to the south of the A17 Boston to King's Lynn road, 2 mi east from Holbeach and 2 mi north-west from Long Sutton.
-The parish stretches east to The Wash, its villages and hamlets including Dawsmere, Gedney Broadgate, Gedney Drove End, Gedney Dyke, Gedney Marsh, and the geographic extension of Gedney Church End.
+It is just to the south of the A17, from Boston to King's Lynn, 2 mi east from Holbeach, and 2 mi north-west from Long Sutton.
+The parish stretches east to The Wash and its villages and hamlets include Dawsmere, Gedney Broadgate, Gedney Drove End, Gedney Dyke, Gedney Marsh, and the geographic extension of Gedney Church End.

 History

-A hospital for five paupers, (St Thomas Martyr), was founded at Gedney, date unknown, and served from North Creake.
-It was dissolved around 1339.
+A hospital for five paupers, of St Thomas Martyr, was founded at Gedney and served from North Creake.
+It was dissolved in around 1339.

-The redundant railway station was on the former east–west Midland and Great Northern Joint Railway.
-It closed in 1959.
+The redundant railway station, which was on the former east to west Midland and Great Northern Joint Railway, closed in 1959.

-The Red House wind farm was built in 2006 with six MM82 wind turbines, its 12MW of power feeding 6,500 homes.
+The Red House windfarm, which was built in 2006, has six MM82 wind turbines to produce 12MW of power to supply 6,500 homes.